crate/cloud-howtos/docs/snapshot.rst

 Once a snapshot of a table or partition has been created, it can be restored.
 Restoring a snapshot resets that table or partition to the state it was in when that snapshot was created.
+The relevant current table or partition is dropped and replaced by its corresponding table or partition from the snapshot.

 You can restore a snapshot in two ways.
 One option is to `contact CrateDB Cloud support`_.
 We are happy to assist.
 Alternatively, you can use the CrateDB Admin UI to do it yourself.
-Please refer to the :ref:`reference documentation about snapshots <crate-reference:snapshot-restore>` for assistance.
+Please refer to the CrateDB `documentation on restoring snapshots`_ for assistance.

-.. _contact CrateDB Cloud support: https://help.crate.io/en/
+.. _contact CrateDB Cloud support: support@crate.io
+.. _documentation on restoring snapshots: https://crate.io/docs/crate/reference/en/4.6/sql/statements/restore-snapshot.html#sql-restore-snapshot